SweetLakePHP/SweetLakePHP/README.md

 * A Meetup account (you'll need an API key)
 * If you don't use Vagrant, you'll need A local running webserver.
 Projects that include a local webserver are for example WAMP or XAMPP.
+* If you do use Vagrant, you'll also need Ansible (minimal version 1.5)

 ## Installation